 Even when the product is used as prescribed, it is still impossible to completely eliminate certain residual risk factors.
-The following hazards may arise during use, and the operator should pay special attention to avoid the following:
+The following hazards may arise in use and the operator should pay special attention to avoid the following:

-- Injury caused by vibration - Always use the right tool for the job.
-Use designated handles.
-Restrict working time and exposure. - Exposure to noise can cause hearing injury. - Wear hearing protection and limit exposure. - Contact with exposed saw teeth of the chain (cutting hazards). - Unforeseen, abrupt movement or kickback of the guide bar (cutting hazards). - Parts ejected from the saw chain (cutting/injection hazards). - Thrown out pieces of the work piece (wood chips, splinters). - Inhalation of saw dust and particles. - Skin contact with oil.
+- Injury caused by vibration - Always use the right tool for the job, use designated handles and restrict working time and exposure. - Damage to hearing due to exposure to noise - Wear hearing protection and limit exposure. - Injury caused by contact with exposed saw teeth of the chain - Injury caused by thrown-out pieces of the workpiece (wood chips, splinters) - Injury caused by dust and particles - Injury to the skin caused by contact with lubricants - Parts ejected from the saw chain (cutting/injection hazards)